divyanka812/funFacts/README.md

 https://fun-facts-divyanka812.vercel.app/

-The Riddles application provides random fun riddles about a variety of topics such as science, literature, philosophy and other fascinating topics.
+The Riddles application is a ReactJS application built with TailwindCSS which provides random fun riddles about a variety of topics such as science, literature, philosophy and other fascinating topics.

 There are two majorly sections of getting the riddles:
 1.a.
 Riddles by category -> Based on the category chosen by the user, riddle will be prompted, and a button to display the answer.